YishengCheww/qb-apartments-draw_text/README.md

 - [qb-weathersync](https://github.com/qbcore-framework/qb-weathersync) - To desync weather while inside
 - [qb-spawn](https://github.com/qbcore-framework/qb-spawn) - To spawn the player at apartment if last location was in apartment
 - [qb-ui](https://github.com/jaxonfromkh/qb-ui) - Nui Drawtext

+# Optional
+If You Want With Target：[Click Here](https://github.com/qbcore-framework/qb-interior)